Imaginary numbers

 Solution:

-Since is , this can be re-written as .
+, this can be re-written as

 This is performed in the same way as with real numbers, i.e. .